“… until the cows come home.”

 Well actually they do!

 In the small village of Viscri, Romania, I got to witness “when the cows come home” for myself.
+We had jut finished a delicious home-cooked meal when our hosts shoo'd us outside and told us we would want to see this daily tradition.

 In Viscri, the cows (and goats and horses and sometimes sheep) are brought home each evening around 8 p.m. for milking.